Marwen Career Fair

 Team Snow City Arts ran and walked a 5k/15k at the 2019 Hot Chocolate Race to support Snow City Arts.
 Last year we raised over $33,000 for the organization and to help inspire and educate children and youth in the hospital through the arts.
 This year over 30 runners have raised over $19,000 and counting for the organization.
 Thank you to all our runners and supporters!

 Snow City Arts @ The Wheaton Public Library

 Snow City Arts hosted an exhibition, highlighting artwork created by students at Northwestern Medicine Central DuPage Hospital from October 2-30 at the Wheaton Public Library.
 Through drawings, paintings, photographs, music, and poetry, the exhibit showcasef the incredible creativity of youth at our four hospitals.
 The pieces are just a small sample of the work produced by Snow City Arts’ students at this site.
 On October 17th from 4-7 PM at the Wheaton Public Library, Snow City Arts Teaching Artists held an event with live poetry reading, music, and more!

 A section of A Sun Also Rises

-Snow City Arts Display at the Chicago Athletic Association Hotel
+Snow City Arts at the Chicago Athletic Association

-For the month of August, Snow City Arts will have an exhibit up in the Chicago Athletic Association Hotel’s Fine Arts Display Case.
+For the month of August 2019, Snow City Arts had an exhibit up in the Chicago Athletic Association Hotel’s Fine Arts Display Case.
 We are honored to be included in a group of exhibitors that includes the MCA and Virgil Abloh, Edra Soto, and Nikko Washington.
-On display will be a large-scale collaborative student project, The Sun Also Rises, inspired by the artwork of Nevaeh, a Snow City Arts student.
+On display was a large-scale collaborative student project, The Sun Also Rises, inspired by the artwork of Nevaeh, a Snow City Arts student.
 More than 85 students, ages 5-18, have worked on this mosaic since 2016.

 Play with Clay to benefit Snow City Arts